 Arizona law (A.R.S. § 15-843) requires school district discipline policies to address the confinement of students left alone in an enclosed space.
-Governing Board Policy JK, "Student Discipline" and related Regulation JK-R address this topic.
+Governing Board Policy 5-305 and 5-306, "Student Discipline."

 The District does not engage in the use of confinement for disciplinary purposes.
-However, pursuant to A.R.S. § 15-843, the District is required to notify parents/guardians that confinement may be used for disciplinary purposes and provide a process to obtain prior written parental consent.
+However, pursuant to A.R.S. § 15-843, the District is required to notify parents/legal guardians that confinement may be used for disciplinary purposes and provide a process to obtain prior written parental consent.

-Although the District does not anticipate the use of confinement for disciplinary purposes, it has adopted the following process to notify parents/guardians of the possible use of confinement for disciplinary purposes, as well as to obtain their prior written consent:
+Although the District does not anticipate the use of confinement for disciplinary purposes, it has adopted the following process to notify parents/legal guardians of the possible use of confinement for disciplinary purposes, as well as to obtain their prior written consent: